canonical/kafka-operator/docs/how-to/h-enable-monitoring.md

 ## Tune server logging level

-To tune the level of the server logs for Kafka and ZooKeeper, configure the `log-level` and `log_level` properties accordingly.
+To tune the level of the server logs for Apache Kafka and Apache ZooKeeper, configure the `log-level` and `log_level` properties accordingly.

-### Kafka
+### Apache Kafka

 ```
 juju config kafka log_level=<LOG_LEVEL>